Eno Center for Transportation: History

-Eno began to publish Eno Transportation Weekly (ETW), a weekly run-down of current federal transportation related legislation and political action, in 2015.
-Eno's current President/CEO, Robert Puentes, was appointed in 2016.

 Boards

-Board of Directors
+Board of directors

-The Eno Center for Transportation’s Board of Directors is made up of distinguished leaders from across the transportation field.
+The Eno Center for Transportation's Board of Directors is made up of distinguished leaders from across the transportation field.
 Board Members bring expertise in all modes of transportation and experience in federal and state government service, as well as the private sector.
 The Board meets throughout the year to provide strategic direction and assure careful stewardship of resources.
 Board Members also participate in Eno activities, such as policy forums and leadership development programs.